minqiaowang/hybrid-adg/set-primary-standby/set-primary-standby.md

      <copy>chmod 600 .ssh/authorized_keys</copy>
      ```

-     - From cloud side, test the connect from cloud to on-premise, using the public ip of the on-premise hosts.
+     - From cloud side, test the connection from cloud to on-premise, using the public ip of the on-premise hosts.

      ```
      [oracle@dbstby ~]$ ssh oracle@xxx.xxx.xxx.xxx echo Test success